jacksonrayhamilton/context-coloring/README.md

 your choice, add an entry to `context-coloring-scopifier-plist`, and the plugin should handle the rest.

-A "scopifier" is a CLI program that reads a buffer's contents from stdin, and then writes a JSON array of integers to stdout.
+A "scopifier" is a CLI program that reads a buffer's contents from stdin and writes a JSON array of numbers to stdout.
 Every three numbers in the array represent a range of color.
 For instance, if I fed the following string of JavaScript code to a scopifier,